fncokg/pandoc-tex-numbering/README.md

 You can determine the prefix of figures and tables by changing the variables `figure-prefix` and `table-prefix` in the metadata, default values are "Figure" and "Table" respectively.

 All figures and captions without captions will be also added a caption like "Figure 1.1" or "Table 1.1" (without the colon).

+## List of Figures and Tables

+**Currently, this feature is only available for `docx` output with Python>=3.8.**

+If you set the metadata `custom-lof` and `custom-lot` to `true`, the filter will generate a custom list of figures and tables.

+The captions used in the list of figures and tables are the short captions if they are defined in the LaTeX source code.
+If not, the full captions are used.
+The short captions are defined in the LaTeX source code as `\caption[short caption]{full caption}`.

+The list of figures and tables will be put at the beginning of the document by default.
+If you want to put the lists at posistions where the `\listoffigures` and `\listoftables` commands are found in the LaTeX source code, you should pass `-f latex+raw_tex` to the pandoc command.
+However, currently, **`-f latex+raw_tex` does NOT work if you're using `subfiles` package.**.

 ## Data Export